FAFSA Professional Judgment

 - Professional Judgment Request Form

-- Appeal Letter - Write a detailed description of the special circumstances that affect your financial situation.
+- Letter of Explanation - Write a detailed description of the special circumstances that affect your financial situation.

 Upload the completed Professional Judgment Request and other requested documents.